-Exterior/interior noise level.
+1 Exterior/interior noise level.
 The interior noise level was determined using a 20 dB exterior-to-interior noise level reduction.

-Numbers in bold represent noise levels that approach or exceed the NAC.
+2 Numbers in bold represent noise levels that approach or exceed the NAC.

 Exterior/interior noise level.
 The interior noise level was determined using a 25 dB exterior-to-interior noise level reduction.
+The interior noise level human and a second data was determined using a 25 dB exterior-to-interior noise level reduction.

-There are no outdoor frequent human use areas associated with this land use.
+4 There are no outdoor frequent human use areas associated with this land use.